Elio-A/SafeRide/README.md

 ## Features

 - Feature 1: The application makes use of various SQLite functionality to store, and retrieve information about users.
-(Login & Signup are an example of this feature)
+(Login & Signup are an example of this feature).
 - Feature 2: Users can input their next destination and select which station to be picked up from.
-Driver will then retrieve their next passengers from the database and see their destinations
+Driver will then retrieve their next passengers' information from the database, at which point they can see their destinations.
 - Feature 3: On the passenger side, the application is able to open a QR code scanner.
-- Feature 4: On the driver side, the application generates a QR code that is to be scanned by the passengers
+- Feature 4: On the driver side, the application generates a QR code that is to be scanned by the passengers.
-- Feature 5: Users have all information about what is SafeRide and how to access it, including stations, working hours and radius
+- Feature 5: The application provide users with all available information surrounding the SafeRide service.
+This includes pick-up stations, working hours, the radius the drivers must follow, and more.
-- Feature 6: Users can see the status of stations and their vehicles.
-They can see if the driver is at the station, or is on a trip, and if so, they can see an estimate of how long they would need
+- Feature 6: The application provides users with the status of the drivers.
+This information includes whether the driver is at their designated station or out on a trip.
+If the driver is out on a trip, the application displays an estimate of how long the driver would need to be back at the station to the next passengers.

 ## Installation